Hundreds show up in Nebraska for fight over name Josh - WTMJ

 The festivities started with a “grueling and righteous battle of Rock, Paper, Scissors” between the Josh Swain from Arizona and another Josh Swain from Omaha.
 KLKN-TV reports that the Arizona student won that competition, allowing him to claim the title of the true Josh Swain.

-The pool noodle competition that followed was open to anyone with the first name of Josh.
-The victor of that competition was a 5-year-old, who was coronated with a Burger King crown.
+The pool-noodle competition that followed was open to anyone with the first name of Josh.
+The victor of that competition was a 4-year-old boy, who was coronated with a Burger King crown.

 Swain, the organizer, said he is a little surprised about how the whole thing blew up: “I did not expect people to be as adamant about this as they are right now.”

-Note: This story has been corrected to show that the winner of the pool-noodle competition was 4 years old, not 5.